9 Best WordPress Membership Plugins (2023 Top Picks)

 Because you have quite a few choices, I’ll try to throw out some suggestions to help you winnow down the field.

-If you want the best combination of price, features, and flexibility, then I think Restrict Content Pro is the winner.
-Pippin’s plugins are well designed, it’s flexible, and it has most, if not all, of the features you need in a membership site.
+If you want the best combination of price, features, and flexibility, then I think Restrict Content Pro is your best option.
+It is flexible, straightforward to use and has all of the features you’ll need to build a membership site.
+You can get it free by hosting with Nexcess.